flojoy-ai/docs/docs/advanced-usage/pytorch-classifier.md

 7. Wait till the training finishes, then download your exported `model.torchscript` which you can find in Colab's file sidebar.

 **IMPORTANT: Closing your Colab webpage during training will cause your training to be interrupted, and you will need to restart the process from the beginning.
-This will not happen if you have a paid Colab subscription however.**
+This may not happen if you already have a paid Colab subscription.**